deividas-strole/black-jack-web-game/README.md

 Hosted directly on GitHub Pages, it's a lightweight, no-dependency web app perfect for quick play or as a learning example of pure front-end game development.

-This project, created by Deividas Strole, demonstrates clean code structure, DOM manipulation, game logic, and modern styling—all in one `index.html` file.
+This project, created by Deividas Strole, demonstrates clean code structure, DOM manipulation, game logic, and modern styling—all in one `index.html` file

 🚀 Overview